ashyam-saras/data-latency-alerts/README.md

 - Slack notifications with summary statistics and detailed Excel reports
 - Cloud Function deployment with scheduled execution via Cloud Scheduler
 - Automated CI/CD pipeline using GitHub Actions

+## Prerequisites

+Before setting up this project, ensure you have the following:

+1. A Google Cloud Platform (GCP) project with billing enabled
+2. A service account with the following roles:
+   - Cloud Functions Developer
+   - Cloud Run Admin
+   - Cloud Scheduler Admin
+   - Service Account User
+   - BigQuery Job User
+3. Google Cloud SDK installed and configured
+4. Python 3.11 or later
+5. A Slack workspace with permissions to create apps and send messages

 ## How it works